cloudback/docs/content/custom-storages/wasabi.md

 [Wasabi](https://wasabi.com/) is a public cloud object storage service that is 1/5th the price of Amazon S3 and faster than the competition with no fees for egress or API requests.
 Wasabi provides 11 x 9s of data durability, high system availability, and support for immutable storage buckets.
 Wasabi is fully compatible with the Amazon S3 API with support for hundreds of S3-compatible storage applications and has been certified for compliance with enterprise security and privacy standards.

-## Set up Wasabi as a custom storage
+## Set up Wasabi as a customer managed storage

 * In the Cloudback Dashboard open the repository settings by clicking on the settings icon: